Policy Name: Academic Standing

 - Departmental criteria for reinstatement/readmission of Nursing, Physical Therapist Assistant, and Surgical Technology students.

-The Registration and Records office reviews all coursework, including non-credit equivalent courses, in a student’s academic record when the student has matriculated in a degree program and has attempted 12 credit hours.
+The Registration and Records office reviews all credit-bearing coursework in a student’s academic record when the student has matriculated in a degree program and has attempted 12 credit hours.

 A. Good Academic Standing

-A matriculated student is in good academic standing when he/she meets the minimum satisfactory cumulative index described below:
+A matriculated student is in good academic standing when he/she meets the minimum satisfactory cumulative GPA described below:

 B. Academic Probation